• Skip to main content

 Bison Meat

-Emblematic of westward expansion and the promising beginnings of American frontiersmen, bison has long been a staple of diets in North America.
-Though sometimes referred to as a buffalo, the North American bison from which we get meat today has only a subtle genetic connection to the true buffalo.
+Though sometimes referred to as a buffalo meat, the North American bison from which we get meat today has only a subtle genetic connection to the true buffalo.

 After near extinction due to overhunting in the 19th century, bison is making a comeback today thanks to the efforts of health-conscious and forward-thinking farmers and ranchers.
 Now, even national chain restaurants sometimes offer bison on their menus, such as Ruby Tuesday’s bison burgers.

-If you’re curious to experience the refined and full-flavored taste of bison in your own home, you’ve come to the right place.
 In today’s guide, we’ll be discussing the ins and outs of cooking with bison meat, from notes on its nutrition and flavor, to one of our favorite simple and delicious bison meat recipes, as well as where you can buy bison meat online or in person.

 What Does Bison Meat Taste Like?

 As a member of the bovine family, bison consistently draws comparisons to beef for its taste, texture, and the methods commonly used to prepare and cook it.
-But does bison really have any advantages over the classic (and widely available) beef found in most grocery stores?
-We’re inclined to think so.

 Both (the bison and beef) were delicious, but we preferred the flavor of bison.
 The bison steaks had a cleaner, far less greasy flavor than the beef.
 We detected no wild or gamy flavor.
 Rather, the bison was slightly sweet.
 The bison tenderloin had a more pleasing texture and better ‘mouth feel’ than the beef tenderloin.
 The bison strip steak was chewier than the beef strip.
 But this was ‘chewy’ in a good way.
 The beef strip, in comparison, had a mushy texture.